 Dragon Ball Z was followed by Dragon Ball GT in the same manner as Z did to Dragon Ball* , which was an original story not based on the manga and with minor involvement from Toriyama, which facilitated a lukewarm response.

-Easily the most famous dub of Z is by Texas-based Funimation, starting in 1996 after Gen Fukanaga saw the show while in Japannote .
-Since Texas lacked a voice recording industry they hired actors and writers in Vancouver, Canada, since they were cheaper than L.A.note , while TV distribution was handled by Saban Entertainment for syndication on Kids' WB.
+Easily the most famous dub of Z is by Texas-based Funimation, starting in 1996.
+Since Texas lacked a voice recording industry they hired actors and writers in Vancouver, Canada, since they were cheaper than L.A.note , while TV distribution was handled by Saban Entertainment for syndication.
 It was incredibly popular right off the bat, however Saban cancelled further distribution in favour of their own productions.
 After continued success in reruns on Cartoon Network's Toonami block, Funimation dropped the Vancouver cast and set up their own local studio to pick up where they left off with their very first in-house cast, with the show continuing the remainder of its English broadcast run on Toonami.
+This in turn originated much of the Funimation voice acting cast.
 Their dub would eventually complete all Z episodes by 2003 in about the same amount of time as its original run in Japan, and reruns would continue on the block all the way until its initial termination in 2008.
 Funimation would later go back and redub the portion covered by the Vancouver cast for their own home video releases.

-The globally enduring popularity of the series eventually led to Dragon Ball Z Kai in 2009, a more streamlined edit that removed most of the aforementioned filler.
+The globally enduring popularity of the series eventually led to Dragon Ball Z Kai in 2009, a streamlined edit that not only removes much of the filler but also compresses the story beats (a three-episode fight would instead take just one) and cleans up various dialogue mistakes.
 Following in the footsteps of the original Z, the English dub and broadcast of Kai quickly became a cornerstone of the revived Toonami, and airings of Funimation's dub of both it and Dragon Ball Super would continue on the network up to the present day.